I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

 Magic Crochet Magazine Today

-Even though it’s been half a dozen years since Magic Crochet exited the market there are still a lot of people who are interested in this crochet magazine.
-All around the web you can still find people discussing it.
+Even though it’s been quite a few years since Magic Crochet exited the market, there are still a lot of people who are interested in this crochet magazine.
+All around the web, you can still find people discussing it.
 You can also find people selling back issues of Magic Crochet.
 People who have entire collections of all of the volumes of the old magazine are considered very lucky crocheters indeed!

 Some of the reasons that people today are continuing to buy these old copies of Magic Crochet include:

 - This is truly a high-quality crochet magazine.
 The patterns, the information, and the translations all combine to make this a crochet magazine that stands out from the pack even though new editions haven’t been produced since 2005.

 - The crochet designs in this magazine are timeless.
 Because Magic Crochet focused primarily on doilies, tablecloths, and other classic home décor items, it doesn’t matter that the patterns are old.
 In contrast, a magazine that focused primarily on fashions would now be out of date since the trends change so much in that area.

 - Granny chic is super trendy!
-In addition to all of the people who were already interested in crocheting doilies and tablecloths there is an entire new generation of folks that have taken up this trend.
+In addition to all of the people who were already interested in crocheting doilies and tablecloths, there is an entirely new generation of folks that have taken up this trend.
 Granny chic is a popular new style that celebrates doilies and other items that haven’t been around the home for decades.
 These people are highly interested in the vintage designs for those home items that were featured regularly in Magic Crochet magazine.

 Other Crochet Magazines

 As a result, there aren’t a lot of crochet magazines on the market today, and there’s definitely a gap ever since Magic Crochet magazine disappeared.
 However, there are a few great crochet magazines that you can get, and although they won’t replace Magic Crochet for former subscribers, they do offer a nice alternative.